MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 # Networking and connectivity for mission-critical workloads on Azure

-Networking is a fundamental area for a mission-critical application, particularly given the recommended globally distributed active-active design approach.
+Networking is a fundamental area for a mission-critical application, given the recommended globally distributed active-active design approach.

 This design area explores various network topology topics at an application level, considering requisite connectivity and redundant traffic management.
 More specifically, it highlights critical considerations and recommendations intended to inform the design of a secure and scalable global network topology for a mission-critical application.